 Margaret Levi is the Director of the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford and Professor of Political Science, Stanford University, and Jere L. Bacharach Professor Emerita of International Studies in the Department of Political Science at the University of Washington.
 She has been a Senior Fellow at the Watson Institute for International Studies, Brown University.
 She held the Chair in Politics, United States Studies Centre at the University of Sydney, 2009-13.
 At the University of Washington she was director of the CHAOS (Comparative Historical Analysis of Organizations and States) Center and formerly the Harry Bridges Chair and Director of the Harry Bridges Center for Labor Studies.
 She earned her BA from Bryn Mawr College in 1968 and her PhD from Harvard University in 1974, the year she joined the faculty of the University of Washington.
-She became a fellow of the National Academy of Sciences in 2015, the American Academy of Political and Social Science (AAPSS) in 2016, the American Academy of the American Academy of Arts and Sciences in 2001 and a John Simon Guggenheim Fellow in 2002.
+She became a fellow of the National Academy of Sciences in 2015, the American Academy of Political and Social Science (AAPSS), inducted 2017, the American Academy of the American Academy of Arts and Sciences in 2001 and a John Simon Guggenheim Fellow in 2002.
 She served as president of the American Political Science Association from 2004 to 2005.
 She is the recipient of the 2014 William H. Riker Prize for Political Science.

 Levi is the author or coauthor of numerous articles and six books, including Of Rule and Revenue